droanr/android-todo/README.md

 - Did you create an issue on the repo and include /cc @codepathreview @codepath in the issue body?
 Not Yet

 Suggested Enhancements:
-- (Suggested) Persist the todo items into SQLite instead of a text file - WIP
+- (Suggested) Persist the todo items into SQLite instead of a text file - Done
-- (Suggested) Improve style of the todo items in the list using a custom adapter
+- (Suggested) Improve style of the todo items in the list using a custom adapter - Done
 - (Suggested) Add support for completion due dates for todo items (and display within listview item)
 - (Suggested) Use a DialogFragment instead of new Activity for editing items Add support for selecting the priority of each todo item (and display in listview item)